 WOMEN CLEARS MYSTERY OF CHICAGO MILLIONAIRE'S DEATH.

 Besides killing Field, Mrs. Scott confessed that she had also killed her second husband, Rees Pressor, of Cleveland, Ohio because he tormented her after she had secured a divorce from him.
 This crime, she says, occurred at Libby, Montana, and the jury acquitted her within six minutes.
 Mrs. Scott is in the city jail on a charge of vagrancy.
 She was arrested yesterday accused of working the 'badger game' on wealthy Pasadena and Los Angeles men.

 ALL MEN ARE "EASY"

-"I cleaned up $60,000 in just eight months off those guys." she told the police, and did not use any blackmailing methods either.
+"I cleaned up $60,000 ($1,728,000 today) in just eight months off those guys," she told the police and did not use any blackmailing methods either.
 They are just easy.
 All men are for that matter."

 Known on the stage as Viola Gilmore, she says she was thrown into contact with many rich men.
 "I entered my stage career in New York," she said today.
 "The first man I 'got' was poor Louis Clarkson.
 Lou was all right and a good spender, so I married him.
 He was a Wall Street broker and I did surely like the way he spent his money."

 "After Clarkson came Rees Prosser.
 He was the son of Thomas Prosser of Cleveland, a coal king of that county, worth many millions.
 We got along well until he became a savage.
 Besides, I wanted liberties.
 So I took them.
 I went to Chicago.